 While there are more similarities than meet the eye, there are some subtle differences between B2C and B2B marketing.
 Knowing what they are can keep you on the straight and narrow so that you can enjoy fusing the best of B2C marketing in a B2B approach.

 Research.
 One advantage B2C marketing has over B2B is in how limited the scope of research can be.
-In B2C marketing, the ease of access to decision makers (aka: people) though panels, surveys and focus groups mean that it’s relatively easy to build a picture of the market, and track that over time.
-In B2B market research, we have to be a bit more rugged in our approach.
+In B2C marketing, the ease of access to decision makers (aka: people) though panels, surveys and focus groups mean that it’s relatively easy to build a picture of the market.
+In B2B market research we have to be a bit more rugged in our approach.
 This is mainly because getting a large enough sample of decision makers is often difficult.
 Here we need to use surveys to our own customers (and realise that they are biased) as well as secondary segmentation (and realise that it won’t be perfect.)
 B2B market research is different, but the good news is, it’s typically quicker and cheaper to do.

 Targeting.
 In B2C, more often than not you are targeting a specific person.
-With B2B this can also be true.
-But more often than not you’re targeting a company.
-Once you target that company, you might find for example that you have 2 decision makers with equal power.
-Let’s say you need to convince the CFO and the Sales Director.
-It’s true that in most businesses, there is one ultimate decision maker, which is another way of helping us target your marketing at those people.
-But if you do have 2 equal decision makers then that would suggest you need to branch out and have different positioning strategies & executions to both groups.
-And to bring it back to our earlier point, we always need to do this with the goal of addressing their unique challenges, and relate that back to how your thing solves their problem.
+With B2B more often than not you’re targeting a company.
+Once you target that company, you might find for example that you have 2 decision makers with equal power (eg:the CFO and the Sales Director.)
+It’s true that in most businesses, there is one ultimate decision maker.
+But if you have 2 equal decision makers then it's best to branch out and have different positioning strategies & executions to both groups.
+And to bring it back to our earlier point, we always need to do this with the goal of showing how your thing solves their problem.

 The sales team.
 Your sales team (either real or virtual) are a critical data point in B2B marketing.
 Sales and marketing have to work together while recognising their unique strengths and differences to make the most of things for a company.
 It’s important that B2B marketers speak to the needs of the sales force and recognise their closeness to the target customer.
 This will likely including articulating why marketing will help them achieve their aims and supporting them through the creation of materials.
 But while sales teams have an innate sense of what is happening in on the ground, and how that translates into results, marketers are better at sensing what those hard data points mean for the future of the brand.